zavolanlab/mirflowz/README.md

 mkdir MY_ANALYSIS
 cd MY_ANALYSIS
 ```
 Place your library file(s) here.
-In addition, create a sample table.
-Fill it
+In addition, create the sample table
-with the correct entries.
-The `sample_table.csv` is a tab-separated  file that must have hte following columns:
+`sample_table.csv` and fill it up.
+The `sample_table.csv` is a tab-separated
+file, with one row per library, that must have the following columns:

 - `sample`.
 This column contains the library name.
 - `sample_file`.
 In this column, you must provide the path to the library file.